generated: 2026-06-08 13:01:47

 • Regina Célia Ribeiro Santos Dutra, LGM Human Development Center

-70. Therapist Factors, Individual Differences, and Neurobiological Influences on Psychotherapy Outcomes [Brief Paper Session]
+76. Therapist and Client Factors in Psychotherapy Process and Outcomes [Brief Paper Session]

 Saturday | 3:30 pm-4:45 pm | PLC 143